sushiibot/sushii-modmail/README.md

 Images contain a [Litestream](https://litestream.io/) binary for automatic replication of the SQLite database to a remote S3-compatible storage.
-This is not enabled by default, but can be optionally configured.
+This is not enabled by default, but can be optionally enabled configured.
+A [default Litestream configuration](./litestream.yml) file is included in the image, but you can override it by mounting your own configuration file at `/etc/litestream.yml` in the container.

-Example Docker compose file:
+Example Docker compose file with all the environment variables

 ```yml
 services: